Anger over CAA, police action on Jamia spills over to many campuses in India, Mamta takes out huge rally

 "This government is clearly fascist... and it makes me angry to see voices that can actually make a difference stay quiet.." he tweeted.
 Jawaharlal Nehru University (JNU) students joined their compatriots in Jamia outside the police headquarters at Delhi's ITO on Sunday night to protest the alleged police assault on students at the Jamia campus earlier in the day.

-Opposition politicians and activists say the Citizenship Amendment Act, which was passed last week by Parliament, is an attempt to divide the country along religious lines as it grants citizenship to Hindu minorities from the three neighboring countries.
+Opposition politicians and activists say the Citizenship Amendment Act, which was passed last week by Parliament, is an attempt to divide the country along religious lines as it grants citizenship to Hindu minorities from the three neighbouring countries.
 They say such a preference is unconstitutional.
+PTI GJS GVS ABN MIN VJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)